 Nicki Minaj is also a Queens native.
 You did a freestyle to one of her songs, “looking ass nigga.”
 Would you say she’s an influence on your music?

 The 4 Wall Project actually came out 5yrs ago on September 11th, 2011.
-That mixtape was like having a baby and giving it up for adoption and then running into it as years pass and being proud of the progress it’s made over time.
-(I know that’s a bit much). #T4WP was music that kinda went over people’s head.
+That mixtape was like having a baby and giving it up for adoption and then running into it as years pass and being proud of the progress it’s made, over time.
+(I know that’s a bit much). #T4WP was music that kind of went over people’s head.
 At the time I was young going the F*** thru life.
-One of the biggest challenges I had was that I lost the studio I was recording in so a lot of the music on there was actually recorded in a closet.
+One of the biggest challenges I had was that I lost the studio I was recording in, so a lot of the music on there was actually recorded in a closet.
 (No pun intended).
-Prior to that, I had lost my grandmother, I had just got out of an unhealthy relationship it was just a lot to cope with being so young and still trying to find myself in the process.
+Before that, I had lost my grandmother, and I had just got out of an unhealthy relationship it was just a lot to cope with being so young and still trying to find myself in the process.
 The title just came to me from isolating myself from people just staying in and staring at the same 4 walls.

 Tell us, what would be the most significant record you’ve written to date?
 Your best work of all?